ricsanfre/pi-cluster/docs/_docs/certmanager.md

 ---
 title: TLS Certificates (Cert-Manager)
 permalink: /docs/certmanager/
-description: How to deploy a centralized TLS certificates management solution based on Cert-manager in Kuberentes cluster.
+description: How to deploy a centralized TLS certificates management solution based on Cert-manager in Kubernetes cluster.
 last_modified_at: "01-06-2025"
 ---